Chris McKhool: Biography

+McKhool has also performed for young audiences.
+His 2008 children's album Fiddlefire! won the Canadian Folk Music Award for Children's Album of the Year, and was nominated for a JUNO Award.

 He created the world's largest bicycle bell orchestra in 2008, at Yonge-Dundas Square in Toronto with over 800 bell ringers.

 Chris McKhool and Sultans of String are fundraising partners with the UNHCR and have also fundraised on behalf of the Outreach Foundation to assist refugees both in their homelands and those displaced by war.